-Hydrogen is the first and the smallest element in the periodic table which is denoted as H. It has one electron and one proton.
-It is categorized under group 1 and period 1 in the periodic table because of its electron configuration: 1s1.
-Hydrogen can take up an electron to form a negatively charged ion, or can easily donate the electron to produce a positively charged proton or share the electron to make covalent bonds.
+Hydrogen is the first and the smallest element in the periodic table, which is denoted as H. It has one electron and one proton.
+We can categorize it under group 1 and period 1 in the periodic table because of its electron configuration: 1s1.
+Hydrogen can take up an electron to form a negatively charged ion, or can easily donate an electron to produce a positively charged proton or share an electron to make covalent bonds.
 Because of this ability, hydrogen is present in a large number of molecules, and it is a highly abundant element in the earth.

 Helium is a light, colourless, odourless gas like hydrogen.
 It also has a low boiling point, low density, low solubility and high thermal conductivity.
 The melting point (0.95 K) and the boiling point (4.22 K) of helium are considered as the lowest values among other elements.
-Helium has seven isotopes, among those only He-3 and He-4 are stable.
-Helium is lighter than air, so it is used to fill balloons, airships.
-Further it is used for magnetic resonance imaging (MRI), for pressurizing liquid fuel rockets, as a cooling medium for nuclear reactors, etc.
+Moreover, this gas has seven isotopes, among those only He-3 and He-4 are stable.
+Helium is lighter than air, so it is used to fill balloons, airships, etc. Furthermore, it is useful for magnetic resonance imaging (MRI), pressurizing liquid fuel rockets, as a cooling medium for nuclear reactors, etc.

-What is the difference between Hydrogen and Helium
+What is the Difference Between Hydrogen and Helium?